This document covers the installation steps common to all sr.ht services.

 sr.ht is a distributed system in which each service (e.g., git.sr.ht, builds.sr.ht) runs independently with its own database and resources, communicates with other services through their respective APIs and webhooks, and is highly tolerant to the temporary or permanent absence of its peers.
 This type of design allows you to choose and deploy any subset of services depending on your needs, making it ideal for both large-scale deployments and small-scale installations.

-However, being distributed also means that the installation and deployment process of can become a bit more involved.
+However, being distributed also means that the installation and deployment process can become a bit more involved.
 In particular, many sr.ht services have their own, unique requirements that necessitate extra installation steps.
-Consult each service's installation page for more details:
+As such, be sure to consult each service's installation page for more details:

 Most sr.ht services require the following: